Wall Prep for Painting: Essential Steps for Flawless Results

 construction worker plastering on gypsum walls 2

 So you've decided to give your walls a fresh coat of paint.
-Excellent choice - nothing transforms a space quite like new paint.
-But before you dive in and start slapping paint on the walls, it's important to take the necessary steps to prepare your walls.
-Proper wall prep is the key to getting flawless, professional-looking results and a finish that will last.
-If you skip wall prep, you'll end up with a lumpy, uneven coat of paint and a finish that chips or peels easily.
-Not exactly the look you were going for, right?
-Don't worry, wall prep doesn't have to be complicated.
-Follow these essential steps and you'll have the perfect surface for painting in no time.
-Your walls will provide the perfect blank canvas for the color of your dreams.
+Excellent choice—nothing transforms a space quite like new paint.
+But before you dive in, it's important to prepare the surface properly.
+Good prep is the key to flawless, professional-looking results and a finish that lasts.
+Skipping this step can leave you with an uneven coat that chips or peels.
+The good news?
+Wall prep doesn’t have to be complicated.
+Follow these essential steps and your walls will be the perfect blank canvas for the color of your dreams.

 Clean the Walls Thoroughly

-Give the walls a good wipe down to remove any dirt or debris.
-Vacuum the walls using the brush attachment to pick up cobwebs and dust in corners and edges.
-Then, clean the walls with a degreaser or TSP (trisodium phosphate) to remove any grease or grime.
-Rinse well with water and let dry completely.
+Wipe down the walls to remove dirt and debris.
+Use a vacuum with a brush attachment for cobwebs and dust in corners and edges.
+Then wash the walls with a degreaser or TSP (trisodium phosphate) to cut through grease or grime.
+Rinse with clean water and allow the walls to dry fully.

-Scrub away any loose or peeling paint.
-Use a putty knife, wire brush, or paint scraper to remove loose paint chips or patches.
-Lightly sand rough areas to provide “tooth” for the new paint to adhere to.
+Scrape away any loose or peeling paint using a putty knife, wire brush, or scraper.
+Lightly sand rough areas to provide “tooth” for the new paint.
 Wipe away dust with a tack cloth.

-Fill any holes, cracks, or imperfections with spackle or drywall compound and let dry as directed.
-Lightly sand patched areas so they’re flush with the wall surface.
-Remove dust before painting.
+Fill holes, cracks, or imperfections with spackle or drywall compound and let dry.
+Sand patched areas smooth so they’re flush with the wall.
+Clean off dust before moving on.

-Apply a stain-blocking primer to any water or smoke damage to prevent stains from bleeding through.
-And prime any bare drywall or wood to provide a uniform surface for your paint.
+Apply a stain-blocking primer over any water or smoke damage to prevent stains from bleeding through.
+Prime bare drywall or wood to create a uniform surface.

-Clean trim like door frames and window sills thoroughly since these areas tend to collect the most dirt and debris over time.
-Remove outlet and switch covers and clean behind them.
+Don’t forget trim, door frames, and window sills, which collect the most dirt.
+Remove outlet and switch covers and clean behind them as well.

 Fill Any Cracks and Holes